Avanade/Beef/samples/MyEf.Hr/docs/Employee-Api.md

 This will walk through the process of creating the required APIs, including the related business and data access logic.

-The [`Beef.CodeGen.Core`](../../../tools/Beef.CodeGen.Core/README.md) provides the code-generation capabilities that will be leveraged.
+[`Beef.CodeGen.Core`](../../../tools/Beef.CodeGen.Core/README.md) provides the code-generation capabilities that will be leveraged.
 The underlying documentation describes these capabilities and the code-gen approach in greater detail.

 _Note:_ Any time that command line execution is requested, this should be performed from the base `MyEf.Hr.CodeGen` folder.